AdobeDocs/experience-platform.en/help/data-prep/ui/mapping.md

 ![preview-screen](../images/ui/mapping/preview-screen.png)

-To remove all mapping sets, select **[!UICONTROL Clear all mappings]**.
+To remove all mapping fields, select **[!UICONTROL Clear all mappings]**.

 ![clear-all](../images/ui/mapping/clear-all.png)

 ### Using the mapping interface

 Platform automatically provides intelligent recommendations for auto-mapped fields based on the target schema or dataset that you selected.
-You can manually adjust mapping rules to suit your use cases or fix any duplicated mapping sets to clear any errors.
+You can manually adjust mapping rules to suit your use cases or fix any duplicated mapping fields to clear any errors.

 ![mapping-interface](../images/ui/mapping/mapping-interface.png)